 Just like keyword stuffing is counterproductive, so is embedding your video in too many places.
 By doing that, you will essentially be competing with yourself.

 Google will find your video in several places, and it won’t report the total rank among all the locations but rather the clicks on the video in each place.
 Keep your video in one place, and you are more likely to get more accurate results on your rank.

 Building brand awareness and exposure are effortless on social media platforms – that’s what they’re built for!

 The point of all video content is to build a loyal following and convert those views into sales and profit.
 As such, it is essential to ensure that your videos are always search engine friendly.

 The way you can do this is by optimising your metadata with relevant keywords, having a keyword centric video title, and creating a video sitemap that you can submit to Google Search Console.

-It’s important to check that your video content is relevant to the page that you will be posting it on, especially if it is on your website!
-Otherwise, no matter how many bots crawl it, you will never get a rank because it will be too generic and not practical.
+It’s important to check your video content, especially if it was created from any free video recording software.
+Your video, if it’s on your site, must be relevant to the page on which you’re posting it.
+Otherwise, no matter how many bots view it, you’ll never get a rating because it will be too generic and impractical.

 Promote wherever you can!

 Of course, once your video is optimised, don’t forget to promote it.
 SEO is great for ranking, but don’t rely just on that.